 Cavities and tooth decay (filling/inlay)

 If your tooth is decaying it must be treated as soon as possible to avoid any further problems.
 Fillings are needed to restore chewing ability and aesthetic reasons as well.
 The later you get your tooth treated the bigger problem and more possible pain you have to face.
-Little decays can be treated by white composite fillings but bigger holes are rather treated by inlays and onlays depending on the recommendation of the dentist.
+Little decays can be treated by white composite fillings but bigger decays are rather treated by inlays and onlays depending on the recommendation of the dentist.
 In both cases the decaying part of the teeth is removed by a driller and the the hole is filled either by filling or inlays.
 The whole intervention is performed in local anesthesia, so it is painless.
-Fillings and inlays are both white so they look like your natural teeth.
-Fillings are made of composite and inlays can be composite, ceramic or pressed ceramic.
+Fillings and inlays/onlays are both white so they look like your natural teeth.
+Fillings are made of composite and inlays/onlays can be composite, ceramic or pressed ceramic.
 They are all white matching your teeth colors.
 Check out our price list here.

 Information on Conservative Dental Intervention